 by Lydia Bickham and Jerri Whitner, Student Contributors

-Jacquelyn is from Church Hill, Tennessee where she graduated third in her class from Volunteer High School in 2013.
-Upon graduation she received the Good Citizen’s Award from the Daughters of the American Revolution and was recognized as a Tennessee/Virginia Scholar.
-Once Jacquelyn graduates from ALC she hopes to achieve a doctorate in medicine.
+Jacquelyn is from Church Hill, Tennessee, where she graduated third in her class from Volunteer High School in 2013.
+Upon graduation, she received the Good Citizen’s Award from the Daughters of the American Revolution and was recognized as a Tennessee/Virginia Scholar.
+After obtaining her degree from ALC, Jacquelyn hopes to pursue a doctorate in medicine.

 From being a young girl who helped her mother give food at a food pantry to taking on new projects as an adult, Jacquelyn has always had a desire to help those in need.
-Jacquelyn aspires to use her degree to help others by “taking part in a medical mission team dedicated to giving free health care to those in need in the Appalachian Area.”
+Jacquelyn aspires to use her degree to help others by “taking part in a medical mission team dedicated to giving free health care to those in need in the Appalachian area.”
 The College’s wonderful support system allows people like Jacquelyn to achieve their goals.
 Alice Lloyd College not only prepares its students to go out into the world but it also instills a desire to serve others and give back to the community.
-Jacquelyn has had this ideology in her for a long time, but through her involvement in numerous campus clubs and organizations, she is able to inspire others to follow the same path.
+Jacquelyn has held this ideology for a long time, but through her involvement in numerous activities on and off campus, she has been given many opportunities to cultivate her servant’s heart and inspire others to follow the same path.